uit2712/RNFacebookSdk/README.md

 Login and logout facebook: with LoginButton<br/>
 Login and logout facebook: with custom LoginButton<br/>
 <h2>Step 4: Show public profile</h2>
-Using Facebook Graph Api to get info from logged in Facebook account
+Using <a href='https://developers.facebook.com/docs/graph-api/reference'>Facebook Graph Api</a> to get info from logged in Facebook account